 - Becoming responsible for the full-time care or payment for long term care of a close relative (as defined);

 You can change your method and frequency of premium payments at any time.
 The options are:

-- Direct Debit PDF, for fortnightly, monthly or yearly payments;
+- Direct Debit PDF, for weekly, fortnightly, monthly or yearly payments; or

-If you would like to change your method or frequency of premium payments, then just complete any required form and notify us.
+If you would like to change your method or frequency of premium payments, then just complete any required form and contact us.

 Change to Non-Smoker Rates

 If you are currently paying smoker rates for your policy, and you have quit smoking for at least 12 months, then you can complete a Non-Smoker Declaration PDF and contact us to change your rates to non-smoker rates.
-The premium difference if you do this is substantial.
-For example, the premium for a male age 35 with $500,000 in life cover reduces by 49% when changing from smoker to non-smoker rates.
+The premium reduction from a change to non-smoker rates is substantial, and can result in a reduction in your benefit premiums of up to 50% or more.